In follow up to my earlier post, my research has revealed that I am, happily, wrong about the flat/offset overhand.

-I made a mistake in my recent book, Advanced Rock Climbing: Expert Skills and Techniques and propagated the mistake in my recent post (below) on the flat overhand (AKA, wrongly, the Euro Death Knot).
+I made a mistake in my recent book, Advanced Rock Climbing: Expert Skills and Techniques and propagated the mistake in my recent post (below) on the flat/offset overhand (AKA, wrongly, the Euro Death Knot).

 At the time of publication of the book, I received information from a reliable source about an accident that led me to believe that the knot should not be used.
-This, however was a misunderstanding of an accident and how some guiding organizations are looking at the flat overhand knot as a result of the accident.
+This, however was a misunderstanding of an accident and how some guiding organizations are looking at the flat/offset overhand knot as a result of the accident.
 I talked to an Austrian guide who clarified the situation nicely, as well as explained the fatal accident involving the flat overhand knot.

 The bad news, is that the knot (which was only partially tied) securing the ends of the two rappel ropes together did fail, resulting in an accident.

 The good news, for those of us who have trusted our lives to the flat/offset overhand, is that the investigation that followed revealed that the knot that failed had not been completely tied, so the accident was a result of human error in the tying of the knot, and was not due to the failure of a correctly tied flat/offset overhand knot.

 Because I put misinformation out there, I feel obliged to share what I have learned:

 The flat/offset overhand can be relied upon and is still taught as a reliable knot by the Austrian, Canadian and American guiding associations as well as others.